reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Thomas Scanlon, What we Owe to Each Other/1 - Reasons.md

 ## Metaphysical Doubts about Reasons

-This section explainsthe special features behind something being a reason, although they can't be reduced to another notion.
+This section explains the special features behind something being a reason, although they can't be reduced to another notion.
 The things that are reasons are the things that can be contents of beliefs - propositions.
 That some proposition is someone's operative reason is a fact about their psychological state.
 The judgment that a proposition (if it were true) is a good reason has normative force that resists naturalistic reduction.

 Some attempt naturalistic reduction by saying A has a reason to X iff A would regard X has a reason under circumstances C.
 When C is non-normative, i.e. vividly aware of all relevant facts, there are 2 kinds of objections:

 1. They don't seem obviously true.
 Some of us are better at assessing reasons than others due to our sensitivities (or lack theorof) of the relevant reasons (not due to lack of awareness).
 E.g. vivid awareness of the benefits of accepting bribes might make one more likely to regard doing so as good, but that doesn't provide one with a reason.
 2. Even if it were always true, it wouldn't provide a reductive analysis for what being a reason.
 Saying R is a reason expresses a normative judgment while the righthand of the biconditional is a mere prediction of one's reactions.